 Mr. Cox has for 40 years specialized in representing entities and individuals affected by business failure and bankruptcy, primarily creditors and investors and owners of failed or distressed businesses.

 Mr.Cox graduated with honors in 1979 from the Law School at the University of Texas at Austin, after graduating Phi Beta Kappa from SMU in Dallas.
 After completing his clerkship for a federal judge in Atlanta, he practiced in Austin at the boutique firm of Cox & Rodnick for nearly 20 years, representing creditors and debtors and asset buyers in bankruptcy cases of all types and sizes.
-After limiting his practice to the representation of the national interests of a single group of related companies from 2000 to 2009, Mr. Cox became Of Counsel to a downtown Portland, Oregon law firm specializing in Chapter 11 cases, and now practices in his own office located in the same building as the Oregon Bankruptcy Court.
+After limiting his practice to the representation of the national interests in national bankruptcy filings of a single group of related companies from 2000 to 2009, Mr. Cox became Of Counsel to a downtown Portland, Oregon law firm specializing in Chapter 11 cases, and now practices in his own office located in the same building as the Oregon Bankruptcy Court.

 Mr. Cox and his wife of 34 years live in the Mt.
 Tabor neighborhood of Portland.
 He is an avid golfer, fly fisher, rafter/kayaker, and widely published wine critic, having formerly acted as the regular monthly wine columnist for Portland Monthly, Seattle Met, Southern Exposure, and the Austin American-Statesman.
-In 2004, he was one of three national nominees as America's Best Magazine Wine Writer by the James Beard Foundation for his work for dozens of wine publications worldwide.
+In 2004, he was one of three national nominees as America's Best Magazine Wine Writer by the James Beard Foundation.